dhrichards/SpecCAF/README.md

 # SpecCAF
-Python implementation of SpecCAF and code to reproduce figures from 'Ice fabrics in natural flows'
+Python implementation of SpecCAF and code to reproduce figures from 'Ice fabrics in two dimensional flows'